marcolcal/udacity-planning-for-high-observability/lesson-2-sli-slo/readme.md

 #had issues with the kubernetes version and changed on the modules
 #this commmand showed me the version supported on my aws
 aws eks describe-addon-versions

+#How did I install my grafana stack with helm
+#first create a secret